mastodon/documentation/content/en/admin/moderation.md

 Moderation in Mastodon is always applied locally, i.e. as seen from the particular server.
 An admin or moderator on one server cannot affect a user on another server, they can only affect the local copy on their own server.

-### Disable login {#disable-login}
+### Sensitive {#sensitive-user}

+When an account is marked as sensitive, all media that user posts will be automatically [marked as sensitive](https://docs.joinmastodon.org/user/posting/#cw).

+### Freeze {#freeze-user}

-A Mastodon account can be disabled.
+A Mastodon account can be frozen.
 This prevents the user from doing anything with the account, but all of the content is still there untouched.
-This limitation is reversible, the account can be re-enabled at any time.
+This limitation is reversible; the account can be un-frozen at any time.
 This limitation is only available for local users on your server.

+When a user's account is frozen, they are redirected to their **Account Settings** page, where the following message is displayed:

+> You can no longer login to your account or use it in any other way, but your profile and other data remains intact.

+When the user's account is un-frozen, normal functionality resumes.

-### Silence {#silence-user}
+### Limit {#limit-user}

-A Mastodon silence is synonymous with sandbox.
-A silenced account does not appear to users who are not already following it.
-All of the content is still there, and it can still be found via search, mentioned, and followed, but the content is invisible.
+A limited account is hidden to all other users on that instance, except for its followers.
+All of the content is still there, and it can still be found via search, mentions, and following, but the content is invisible publicly.

-At this moment, silence does not affect federation.
-A locally silenced account is _not_ silenced automatically on other servers.
+At this moment, limit does not affect federation.
+A locally limited account is _not_ limited automatically on other servers.
+Account limitations are reversible.

-This limitation is reversible, the account can be unsilenced at any time.

 ### Suspend {#suspend-user}

-A Mastodon suspension is synonymous with deletion.
-The account no longer appears in search, the profile page is gone, all of the posts, uploads, followers, and all other data is removed.
-This limitation is **irreversible**.
-While the account can be unsuspended, allowing the user to take control of it again, the old data is gone for good.
+A Mastodon suspension means the account is effectively deleted.
+The account no longer appears in search, the profile page is gone, all of the posts, uploads, followers, and all other data is removed publicly.
+However, all the data is available in the admin back-end for a period of 30 days from suspension.
+This is to give the user an opportunity to work with instance admins to resolve any potential issues and have the account re-instated.

-As of v3.3.0, suspensions are now reversible for 30 days.
+If the account is reinstated within the 30 day period, all data is once again accessible publicly without any adverse affects.
+If the 30 day period lapses, **all** that user's data is purged from the instance.
+Admins also have the option to immediately delete the user's account data at any point during the 30 days.

+Once the data has been deleted, whether than be after the 30 day period, or if an admin has force deleted it, the account can still be un-suspended.
+However, the account will have no data (toots, profile information, avatar or header image) associated with it.

 ## Server-wide moderation {#server-wide-moderation}